pratikpun/Gurkha-One-App-Server/README.md

-# Awesome Project Build with TypeORM
+# Gurkha One App server

 Steps to run this project: